Last modified: Nov. 14, 2024, 10:03 a.m.

 The translucent pale-grey caterpillar has a brown head.
 The mesonotum shows a black spot (missing in A. treitschkiella).

-Initially, the mine is a narrow gallery along the leaf edge when the egg has been laid there but is a wrinkled gallery when the egg was laid elsewhere in the leaf.
-The width of the frass-line in the gallery is variable.
+Initially, the mine is a narrow gallery along the leaf edge when the egg has been laid there but it is a wrinkled gallery when the egg was laid elsewhere in the leaf.
+The width of the frass line in the gallery is variable.
 Later on, the caterpillar constructs a full-depth bladder mine that often overruns the initial corridor gallery.
-The frass in the blotch mine is generally in a pile on one side of the mine and with some scattered grains.
+The frass in the blotch mine is generally in a pile on one side of the mine, with some scattered grains.

 See also bladmineerders.be